Quantum-interference-induced pairing in bosonic doped antiferromagnets: Quantum frustration analysis

 \subsection{Bosonic $\sigma t$-$J$ model}

-For the bosonic $\sigma t$-$J$ model in Eq.\,\eqref{eq:bosonic_sigma_tj}, an extra spin-dependent sign $\sigma$ is attached to the NN hopping term compared to the bosonic $t$-$J$ model.
-As a result, after the Marshall transformation, this spin-dependent sign can exactly cancel the negative sign in front of $T_{o \dn}$ that arises from the transformation, i.e.,
+For the bosonic $\sigma t$-$J$ model in Eq.\,\eqref{eq:bosonic_sigma_tj}, an extra spin-dependent sign $\sigma$ is attached to the NN hopping term of the bosonic $t$-$J$ model.
+As a result, after the Marshall transformation $U_{\text{Ms}}$, this spin-dependent sign can exactly cancel the negative sign in front of $T_{o \dn}$ that arises from the transformation, i.e.,

 Similar to Eq.\,\eqref{eq:expand_tj}, one can perform series expansions for the bosonic $\sigma t\text{-}J$ model and find that everything is the same as the expression of the bosonic $t$-$J$ model except that the sign structure $(-1)^{N_{\dn}^h}$ disappears (or say simply becomes $1$).
 The non-negative weight $W[C]$ corresponding to each evolution path $C$ is exactly the same as that of the bosonic $t$-$J$ model.
 That is to say, the bosonic $\sigma t\text{-}J$ model is a ``sign-free'' model, i.e., it can be efficiently simulated by quantum Monte Carlo methods without any sign (phase) problem, such as the stochastic series expansion (SSE) method.
 This can be easily seen from Eq.\,\eqref{eq:sigma_tj_marshall} because each matrix element of $(-U_{\text{Ms}}^\dagger H_{\sigma t\text{-}J} U_{\text{Ms}})$ under the real-space Fock basis is non-negative.